oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 3. Activate your Screen reader go through the checklist (For topic editor)
 4. Create some skills and a topic and assign these skills to the topic.
 5. Edit and publish the topic after adding subtopics (add some content for these), and a story with few chapters.
-6. Use preview button to navigate to topic player
+6. Use the preview button to navigate to the topic player

 **22. Preferences**
-Sign into oppia
+Sign into Oppia
 Go to http://localhost:8181/preferences

 **23. Profile**
-1. Sign in to oppia
+1. Sign in to Oppia
 2. Click on the profile menu and click your username to go to the profile page

 **24. Community-library**
-1. Sign into oppia
+1. Sign in to Oppia
 2. Go to https://oppiatestserver.appspot.com/community-library